samikeijonen/syopajatyo/htdocs/wp-content/themes/syopajatyo/README.md

 Theme lives in the `wp-content/theme/syopajatyo` folder.

 ```
-# Go to the `themes` directory of your WordPress installation.
+# Go to the `wp-content/theme/syopajatyo` directory of your WordPress installation.
 cd wp-content/themes/syopajatyo
 ```